How I started out in academia studying human rights, and ended up working holistically in trauma therapies.

 Bringing it All Together

-Only after I had spent years studying bodywork and mind-change modalities, and after I recovered from an addictive need to be in abusive dynamics, did it all come together at last.
+Only after I had spent years studying bodywork and mind-change modalities, and healed my own past, did it all come together at last.

-My approach (the three Rs: release, rewire, realign) grew out of what worked for me and for my clients, and this approach continues to benefit my clients and participants today.
+My approach (the three Rs: release, rewire, realign) grew out of what worked for me and for my clients, and this approach continues to benefit my clients and program participants today.

 Now, I’m one of the few experts in trauma release who works with the body (somatic approach) as well as the mind and soul in order to finally release held trauma, and facilitate a happy, healthy and fulfilling relationship with yourself and others.

 Whether you suffer from trauma, relationship ending or abuse, intimacy problems, stress or breakdown, there is more to recovery than just relieving symptoms – I don’t just say it, I have LIVED it, and continue to witness it unfolding in my work.